aiidateam/AEP/006_web_pid_datatype/readme.md

 * Reduce repository size (significantly)
 * Enable easy provenance keeping of external data persistent sources of all kinds (like some data on materials cloud or elsewhere)
-* Provides a clear why, standard within AiiDA on how to keep the provenance of external data.
+* Provides a clear way, standard within AiiDA on how to keep the provenance to external persistent data.

 ### Cons

 * The same could be used for non persistent links, which would not be good for long term provenance
 * It could even be miss used to do such things with local files (so no persistence at all).
-One might be able to think about some checks here.
+One might be able to think implement some checks here.